Children are more vulnerable than adults to climate changes or extreme temperatures.

 It’s important to watch for hydration.
 Give him enough fluid and take enough change of clothes with you to protect him from changes in weather, whether you take them to children’s parties or the park.
 Even in hot weather, bring him a coat in case he needs it and when the temperature suddenly changes.

 It’s important to know how to protect your baby from changes in the weather even since it’s in the womb.
-A I am a student extreme heat could increase the number of newborns with birth defects in the heart.
+Extreme heat could increase the number of newborns with birth defects in the heart.
 Avoid extreme heat scenarios, especially between 3 and 8 weeks after conception.

 You may also like: